 In its first years, the CCP was small and relatively insignificant.
 Just a dozen people attended the party’s first congress in 1921 and by January 1925 its total membership was still less than 1,000 people.

-During this early period the CCP’s ideology, organisation and tactics were determined not by its Chinese members but by the Communist International in Moscow.
 In the early 1920s, Moscow considered the CCP too weak and underdeveloped to be a revolutionary party in its own right, so CCP members were directed to join the nationalist Guomindang and support its quest for national reunification.
 The First United Front – a political and military collaboration between the Comintern, the CCP and the Guomindang – was negotiated by Sun Yixian and Adolph Joffe in 1923.

 Ideological differences between communists and right-wing militarists in the Guomindang made the First United Front an often uncomfortable alliance – but from a communist perspective, it facilitated the reunification of China while providing the CCP with military training, opportunities for recruitment and knowledge and understanding of the Guomindang, its future rival for power.